Dear Lower Lab Community,

 Some good discussion may be yielded from the following:

-- Do you think of yourself as a flexible person?
+- Do you think of yourself as a courteous person?
 Why or why not?

 For older students: